Whitchurch-Stouffville: Municipal

 Town of Whitchurch–Stouffville.
 In a major community survey, close to 30% of the respondents described the town as fine, good, nice, great, or pleasant; more than half of the respondents like the community or small-town feel, while 46.3% enjoyed the friendly neighbourhoods.
 The most important municipal issues indicated by residents in 2008 were the need to improve the road system; traffic issues; increasing urbanization and overcrowding; land use development and sprawl; and the cost of living (including taxes and user fees) in the town.
 Environmental protection, including environmental assessments for new development and natural preservation measures, was identified as matter of high importance by residents, but low on a scale of satisfaction.
 In the hamlet of Musselman's Lake, 72% of residents in 2009 were concerned about the environmental health of the lake and the surrounding community.

 In August 2011, the municipal offices were moved into a business park area at 111 Sandiford Drive in Stouffville.
+The municipal offices were previously at 37 Sandiford Drive (2008) and Civic Avenue (1959).